Tornado outbreak of April 9–11, 2009: Murfreesboro, Tennessee

+The tornado then crossed near the Thompson Lane/Broad Street intersection where numerous large vehicles, including several semi trucks, were tossed and piled together.
+In the area from Wilkinson Pike to Thompson Lane, two people were seriously injured and several homes were demolished.
+Additionally, various trees were uprooted and power poles were destroyed.
+Various businesses in the Thompson Lane/Broad Street area suffered severe damage, including a Shell convenience store and Huddleston-Steele Engineering.
+Nearby, several homes suffered severe damage, including some that were well built and had exterior and interior walls collapsed.
+The tornado then reintensified to low-end EF4 strength as it tracked across Battleground Drive between D'Ann Drive and Tomahawk Trace, where three homes were swept clean from their foundations and completely demolished, with one being unanchored and the other two being very well constructed.
+In this area, several trees were debarked.
+The tornado then passed near Cornwall Court, where three poorly anchored homes were completely destroyed and lofted off of their foundations.
+Continuous damage was reported from Tomahawk Trace to Compton Road.
+The tornado then struck a well built, two-story brick house along Bushnell Drive just north of Compton Road, with the home being mostly destroyed and only having part of a kitchen wall still standing.
+Shortly after, the tornado dissipated at 12:55 p.m. after being on the ground for 36 minutes.

+During the tornado's 36 minute lifespan, it tracked 23.25 mi miles, reached a maximum width of 750 yd, and impacted over 845 homes, with 117 being destroyed, 298 sustaining major damage, 175 having minor damage, and 255 others being otherwise affected.
+Along the tornado's path, two people were killed and 58 others were injured.

 Non-tornadic events

 During the passage of the dry line and cold front, very strong winds in central Oklahoma and northern Texas occurred behind the severe weather.
 Wind gusts exceeded 60 mph while dew points were in the 20s °F (below -2 °C) behind the dry line with temperatures reaching into the 80s °F (upper 20s °C).
 The combination of hot and very dry air and very strong winds sparked numerous wildfires during the late afternoon hours.
 In Oklahoma, 62 people were injured by the wildfires.
 One hundred structures were destroyed in Oklahoma County, of which 12 homes in Midwest City and 58 homes in Choctaw were destroyed.
 In Texas, three people were killed in Montague County, as wildfires burned more than 150000 acre and destroyed two towns in the county.
 Officials later confirmed that one of the wildfires in Midwest City was set deliberately.
 In South Carolina, one man was killed in a car accident after crashing into trees that had fallen into the roadway as severe weather created poor visibility.